In Vitro Diagnostic (IVD) Device Registration and Approval in Canada

 Canada IVD quality management system requirements

-Manufacturers of Class II, III, and IV IVD devices must hold ISO 13485 standard for quality management systems, and also comply with additional quality system requirements of the Canadian Medical Devices Regulations (CMDR).
-As part of your IVD MDL application process, Emergo can support implementation of a compliant ISO 13485 quality management system, or update your existing system to meet Health Canada requirements.
+Manufacturers of Class II - IV IVD devices must be certified to the ISO 13485 standard for quality management systems, under the Medical Device Single Audit Program (MDSAP) which complies with additional quality system requirements of the Canadian Medical Devices Regulations (CMDR).
+As part of your IVD MDL application process, Emergo can support implementation of a compliant ISO 13485 quality management system under MDSAP, or update your existing system to meet Health Canada requirements.

 Get more details about QMS requirements for medical devices in Canada in our free white paper: Achieving QMS Compliance for Canada Beyond ISO 13485.

 How Emergo can help you obtain Canadian IVD approval